A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ## Part 5: Harrowing the Hook (250+xp, Party Level 10)

   - Note that many of the encounters are trivial threat, but with a very alert guard, several encounters will run together.
-The total XP here is over 250 which is a beyond extreme encounter and a TPK - if the party dont find a way to break it into smaller chunks.
+The total XP here is around 300 - which is a beyond extreme encounter and a TPK - if the party dont find a way to break it into smaller chunks.

 ### Valley of Broken Trees (40xp, trivial threat)
   - **Creatures:**